• Details

 BOOK THIS TRIP

-This is based on 15 nights’ accommodation on a room only basis, listed excursions, and car hire.
+This is based on 2 people travelling, with 15 nights’ 3* standard accommodation on a room only basis, listed excursions, ferries and intermediate car hire for duration of stay.

 Note: This trip can be tailored to your requirements.
 Speak to our team if you’d like a customised itinerary.